 Do not include any amount treated as a dividend under Section 78 of the Internal Revenue Code.
-Also refer to Indiana Income Tax Information Bulletin #78.
+Also refer to Indiana Income Tax Information Bulletin #78. • Deduction for Lottery Games Prize Money - A portion of prize money received from the purchase of a winning Indiana lottery game or ticket included in federal taxable income should be excluded.
+The proceeds of up to \$1,200 are deductible from each winning lottery game or ticket paid through Hoosier State Lottery Commission.

-• Deduction for Lottery Games Prize Money-A portion of prize money received from the purchase of a winning Indiana lottery game or ticket included in federal taxable income should be excluded.
-Beginning after June 30, 2002, the proceeds of up to \$1,200 are deductible from each winning lottery game or ticket paid through the Hoosier State Lottery Commission.
-Explain deduction on Schedule H, on form page 4.
+Explain deduction on Schedule H.

 Caution: Do not use line 11 to deduct out-of-state income.
-Instead, see the apportionment and allocation instructions for IT-20 Schedules E and F.
+Instead, see the apportionment and allocation instructions for IT-20 Schedule E and F.